INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/09 - ExecutorService/09 - ExecutorService.md

 ****
 ## `ExecutorService` creation

-We build an `ExecutorService` through the provided factory methods provided:
+We build an `ExecutorService` through the provided factory methods:
 - `Executors.newFixedThreadPool(int poolSize)` - Starts `poolSize` worker-threads which are **never stopped.**
-- `Executors.newCachedThreadPool()` - Starts as much worker-threads as necessary, but attempts to re-use them. **If a worker-thread is inactive since a minute, it is stopped.**
+- `Executors.newCachedThreadPool()` - Starts as much worker-threads as necessary, but attempts to re-use them. **If a worker thread is inactive since a minute, it is stopped.**
 - `Executors.newSingleThreadPool()` - Starts a single thread that is never stopped *Equivalent to `Executors.newFixedThreadPool(1)`*